observablehq/plot/README.md

 #### Plot.barX(*data*, *options*)

+Returns a new horizontal bar with the given *data* and *options*.
 The following channels are required:

 * **x1** - the starting horizontal position; bound to the *x* scale
 * **x2** - the ending horizontal position; bound to the *x* scale